ChristelleSanchez/Cartilage_Toluidineblue/README.md

 - If there is less than 5% remaining uncalcified cartilage, delete any existing « PlateArea »
    -	If there is a PlateArea, select it and do « Unlock » Modify it with Wand and/or Brush tools:
-1. Correct quickly the area to remove any meniscus, ligament, osteophyte
+1. Correct quickly the area to remove any meniscus, ligament, osteophyte i.e. using brush tools
 2. Then zoom and correct more precisely – pay attention to add any too destained area/ chondrocytes cytoplasm that would be not present in the geometry.
 3. Object ->annotations->duplicate annotation
 4. Set class « UncalcifiedArea » for the duplicate and remove the calcified area from it, following the tidemark